dirigible-io/dirigible-io.github.io/help/faq.md

 </details>
 <details>
 <summary><b>Why JSON for models?</b></summary>
 <a href="http://www.json.org/">JSON</a> is very simple data exchange format.
 We have chosen it for the standard format for all the models.
-For us it is:
+For us it is:<br>
 - Simple enough and human readable/writable<br>
 - Support by mature frameworks for parsing/serializing<br>
 - Quite popular and proved in web applications context <br>
 </details>
 <details>
 <summary><b>Why flat data models?</b></summary>
-We use entity-relational data model because:
+We use entity-relational data model because:<br>
 - Proved by many business applications for years<br>
 - Straight forward implementation on relational-database<br>
 - Easy to understand and use by the developers<br>